Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Experiments

-\subsection{Performance on classification accuracy}
+\subsection{Performance on Classification Accuracy}

-We train Split-Ensemble on CIFAR-10, CIFAR-100, and Tiny-ImageNet dataset and evaluate its classification accuracy.
-The results are compared with baseline single model, deep ensemble with 4x submodels, and other parameter-efficient ensemble methods (if results available) in Table~\ref{tab:acc}.
-On CIFAR-100, we notice that Deep Ensemble with independent submodels achieves the best accuracy.
+We train Split-Ensemble on CIFAR-10, CIFAR-100 datasets and evaluate its classification accuracy.
+The results are compared with baseline single model, naive ensemble with 4x submodels, and other parameter-efficient ensemble methods in Table~\ref{tab:acc}.
+On CIFAR-100, we notice that the Naive Ensemble with independent submodels achieves the best accuracy.
 Other efficient ensembles cannot reach the same level of accuracy with shared parameters, yet still require the same amount of computation.
-Our Split-Ensemble, on the other hand, beats not only single model but also other efficient ensemble methods, without additional computation cost.
-Additional results on CIFAR-10 and Tiny-ImageNet show that Split-Ensemble can bring consistent performance gain over single model, especially for difficult tasks like Tiny-ImageNet, where a single model cannot learn well.
-The improved performance comes from our novel task-splitting training objective, where each submodel can learn faster and better on simpler subtasks, leading to better convergence.
-The iterative splitting and pruning process further provides efficient architecture for the Split-Ensemble to achieve high performance without the computational overhead.
+Our Split-Ensemble, on the other hand, beats not only single model but also other efficient ensemble methods, without additional computational cost.